 How the Government Childcare Voucher Scheme works for you in 5 easy steps:

-Step 2) set up scheme with HMRC/or through scheme administrator.
+Step 2) Set up scheme with HMRC/or through the scheme administrator.

 Step 3) Tell your Accountant so they can account for this accordingly.

 Step 4) Make a decision between Salary Sacrifice or Business Expense processing of the childcare vouchers.

 Step 5) Start saving money on childcare – happy days!

 The Government Childcare Voucher Scheme provides exemptions on childcare or childcare vouchers provided by employers.
 If you are a Limited Company Director hoping to save some money on Childcare, you must remember that you are both the employer and the employee.

 If you have a child, who is currently being cared for by a third party (Crèche/nursery/childminder etc.), as a Limited Company director, you need to register for the childcare voucher scheme through HMRC or use a scheme provider who does the admin for you and charges a commission rate – which you can then offset as a business expense.